Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsection{Statistics of Detected Species}

-More than 270 individual molecular species have been identified in the ISM and circumstellar envelopes by astronomical observations (CDMS\footnote{\url{https://cdms.astro.uni-koeln.de/classic/molecules}}, \cite{mcgu22}).
-Most of them are observed in the gas phase via their rotational transition lines, and very few of them are observed in the solid phase.
-Carbon is the fourth most abundant element in the Galaxy and plays a pivotal role in interstellar chemistry.
-A large part of interstellar dust grains is also made of carbon.
-A variety of carbon-chain species have been identified in the space ranging from simple linear chains to cyclic and PAHs.

-Figure \ref{fig:detectionsummary} shows the cumulative plot of carbon-chain detection together with the histogram plot in each year starting from 1971, the first carbon-chain detection year, until 2022.
-The lower panel shows the carbon-chain species including molecules containing benzene rings and fullerenes, and the upper panel depicts the plot excluding these species.
-Following the definition mentioned earlier in Section \ref{sec:1_3}, 118 carbon-chain species have been discovered so far.
-This accounts for 43\% of all the known 270 molecules.
-If we exclude benzene ring and PAH-type molecules, the number goes down to 101, which means that 37\% of all known molecules in the ISM and circumstellar shells belong to the linear/bending and cyclic carbon-chain species.
+Fig.\,\ref{fig:detectionsummary} shows the cumulative plot of carbon-chain detection together with the histogram plot in each year starting from 1971, the first carbon-chain detection year, until 2023.
+Following the definition mentioned earlier in section \ref{sec:1_3}, 132 carbon-chain species have been discovered until the end of 2023.
+This accounts for approximately 43\% of all the known 305 molecules.
+Carbon-chain species that have been detected so far and candidates for future detection are summarized in Table \ref{tab:quant}.

-Figure \ref{fig:pichart} illustrates the detection statistics of all known carbon-chain species per decade starting from the 1970s.
-We show the summary of all detected carbon-chain species in two pie charts, one including all detected carbon-chain species (right panel) and another including all species except molecules containing benzene rings and fullerenes (left panel).
-The left chart shows detection rates of 11\% in the 1970s, 17\% in the 1980s, 12\% in the 1990s, 12\% in the 2000s, 11\% in the 2010s, and 37\% in the 2020s (only 2020-2022).
-The right chart shows detection rates of 9\% in the 1970s, 15\% in the 1980s, 11\% in the 1990s, 11\% in the 2000s, 12\% in 2010, and 42\% in the 2020s (2020-2022).
-The detection rate in the 2020s becomes larger in the right chart compared to the left chart, meaning that molecules containing benzene ring(s) have been discovered in the last two years (Section \ref{sec:3_11}).

-In summary, there has been a dramatic change in discovered carbon-chain species in the 2020s.
-It shows the detection of carbon-chain species in each decade was almost similar starting from the 1970s to 2010s.
-Around 50 (38) molecular species (if we exclude molecules containing benzene rings and fullerenes) have been detected in the last three years (2020-2022), i.e., the detection rate is 42$\%$ (37\%).
-Most of the PAH-type species are discovered in this period.
-A point that we would like to emphasize is that we have just only three years and the number in this decade is still increasing.
-All known/detected and unknown/possible candidates for future detection carbon-chain species are summarized and noted in Table \ref{tab:quant}.
+Following the discovery of HC$_3$N in 1971 \citep{Turner71}, new carbon-chain species continued to be found at a rate of just over one species per year for the next 50 years.
+A steep increase is seen after 2021 in Fig.\,\ref{fig:detectionsummary}, thanks to the two deep line survey projects toward TMC-1 CP (section \ref{sec:3_11}).
+29, 18, and 14 carbon-chain species have been discovered in 2021, 2022, and 2023, respectively.
+Before that, the maximum number was five in 1984.
+Hence, the number of discovered new carbon-chain species in the last three years is larger than those in the previous era by a factor of three to five.